Who we are

 Having SAVED the remaining artifacts of the Charles Van Damme from demolition we are currently raising funds to RESTORE the 100yr old artifacts and EXHIBIT them as a monument in the new State mandated park at Waldo Point Harbor in Sausalito.

-THE CHARLIE MERRIL: Building a memorial Swampscott dory
+THE CHARLIE MERRILL: Building a memorial Swampscott dory

 BARRY HIBBEN: Memorial anchor in Dumphy Park